T20X/notes/sockets.md

 Recv-Q: the number of bytes received but not read by the application.
 Send-Q: the number of bytes sent but not acknowledged.

+## listening sockets

+netstat -tulpn

+# Zero copy

+## sendfile

+sendfile() copies data between one file descriptor and another.
+Because this copying is done within the kernel, sendfile() is more efficient than the combination of read(2) and write(2), which would require transferring data to and from user space

+It should also be noted that the Linux system calls sendfile() and splice() hit a spot in between - these usually manage to deliver the contents of the file to be sent, even if you immediately call close() after they return.

+This has to do with the fact that splice() (on which sendfile() is based) can only safely return after all packets have hit the TCP stack since it is zero copy, and can’t very well change its behaviour if you modify a file after the call returns

 # Best practices

+## how to know if other socket sent RST

+look for errno ECONNRESET from recv

 ## accepting multiple connections over TCP form multiple threads